Click Below for CURRENT Burn status in Jefferson County

-BURN BAN ON - NO OUTDOOR BURNING
+BURN BAN ON -FOLLOW OUTDOOR BURNING REGULATIONS

 Is your driveway wide enough and stable enough for fire apparatus to travel on?